devtron-labs/devtron/README.md

 </details>

 <details>
-<summary> <b>Enterprise Grade security and compliances </b></summary>
+<summary> <b>Enterprise grade security and compliances </b></summary>
 <br>

-- Fine grained access control; control who can edit configuration and who can deploy.
+- Fine grained access control; control who can edit configuration and who can deploy
 - Audit log to know who did what and when
 - History of all CI and CD events
 - Kubernetes events impacting application